JPFuquenPaez/CryptoPythia/README.md

 4. **Artifact Storage**: Store and manage artifacts such as model files, data files, and plots.
 5. **Collaboration**: Share experiments and models with team members using MLflow's collaboration features.

+BEFORE EXPERIMENTING:

+cd cryptopythia
+source mlflowtensor/bin/activate #Activate your custom env

+Step 1: Start the MLflow Server
+Ensure that the MLflow server is running.
+You can start the MLflow server using the following command:

+mlflow server --backend-store-uri file:/INSERT YOUR PATH HERE --default-artifact-root file:/ INSERT PATH HERE /mlruns/artifacts --host 0.0.0.0 --port 8000

 #### 1. Experiment Tracking

 **Functionality**: Track experiments to log parameters, metrics, and artifacts.